inovexcorp/MatOnto-Ontologies/README.md

 4. Refactor -> Merge Ontologies
 5. Name resultant file `matonto-release.ttl`
 6. Commit / Push changes
-7. Publish using MatRest/owl/publish and Raw URL `https://raw.githubusercontent.com/iNovexIrad/MatOnto-Ontologies/master/matonto-release.ttl" into MatRest/owl/publish`
+7. Publish using MatRest/owl/publish and Raw URL

+RAW URL: `https://raw.githubusercontent.com/iNovexIrad/MatOnto-Ontologies/master/matonto-release.ttl" into MatRest/owl/publish`

+At this point if the ontology validated, there will be a new distribution of the ontology in CKAN.
+Use the "Load" Button in CKAN to update Stardog/MatOnto